 6. Avoid Blow Drying Or Using Heat

-Towel-dry your hair and avoid using heat as it may cause further damage.
+Towel-dry your hair and avoid using hair styling tools or a hair dryer, as it may cause further damage.
 If you are blow drying your hair, use the lowest temperature setting or the cool-shot.
 It is best to dry your hair naturally to reduce damage and restore moisture and shine.

 You may use only hydrogen peroxide to bleach your hair or combine it with baking soda.
 Here is how to do that.

 How To Bleach Hair With Hydrogen Peroxide And Baking Soda

 Hydrogen peroxide and baking soda lighten hair faster and give more effective results than hydrogen peroxide alone.
 Baking soda is alkaline and a natural cleanser.
 It acts as a base for hydrogen peroxide, and the mixture sits easily on the hair.

 - 1 cup baking soda

 - 3 tablespoons 3% hydrogen peroxide